This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 450°F (230°C).
 Line a baking sheet with parchment paper.
 Keep aside.

-• In a large mixing bowl whisk together the flour, baking powder, baking soda and salt.
+• In a large mixing bowl whisk together the flour, sugar, baking powder, baking soda and salt.

 • Add the cold cubed butter into the flour mixture.
 Using a pastry cutter cut it until it resembles coarse meal and no large pieces of butter remain.